 Interestingly, though Henry VIII’s will stated that his throne will pass to descendants of Mary Tudor, Queen of France if his children died without heirs (Queen Elizabeth II’s claim was because she was descended from Henry VIII’s elder sister Margaret), Queen Elizabeth II is in fact descended from Mary Tudor, Queen of France through her mother Elizabeth Bowes-Lyon.

-Something to note, despite the fact that Antonia only spent 7 months in Dachau, when she was found, reports said she was so starved that she was both unrecognizable and barely alive
+Something to note, Antonia and many of her children and step-children had to endure 7 months or more in Dachau.
+When she was found, reports said she was so starved and emaciated that she was both unrecognizable and barely alive.

 I can’t remember if it was Lindsey or another history TH-camr who did a video I watched previously about them, but if there isn’t already one about them on Lindsey’s channel it would make a good addition.